distribution/distribution/docs/configuration.md

         disable: false

 The storage option is **required** and defines which storage backend is in use.
-You must configure one backend; if you configure more, the registry returns an error.
+You must configure one backend; if you configure more, the registry will panic on startup.

 If you are deploying a registry on Windows, be aware that a Windows volume mounted from the host is not recommended.
 Instead, you can use a S3, or Azure, backing data-store.
 If you do use a Windows volume, you must ensure that the `PATH` to the mount point is within Windows' `MAX_PATH` limits (typically 255 characters).
 Failure to do so can result in the following error message:

     mkdir /XXX protocol error and your registry will not function properly.

+>**NOTE**
+> Registry versions 2.1.1 and below appended `docker/registry` to the
+> configured `rootdirectory`.
+This feature has been deprecated and will be
+> removed in a future version.
+The registry will continue to work with current
+> configurations and will emit a deprecation warning with instructions on how to
+> correctly set the `rootdirectory` value.

 ### Maintenance